razor-network/monitoring/README.md

 ### Prerequisites

-- You must have Docker and Docker Compose installed.
+- You must have Docker and Docker Compose installed to run monitoring stack.
-- If you are running staker via docker and running on same host, then your staker should up and running with `razor_network` can refer [here](https://github.com/razor-network/razor-go/tree/v1-audit#docker-quick-start)
 - You must expose razor-go metrics, can refer [here](https://github.com/razor-network/razor-go/tree/v1-audit#expose-metrics)

->**_NOTE:_**  `razor_network` is a docker based bridge network through which staker and monitoring stack communicate securely without exposing anything publicly.
+>**_NOTE:_**  We highly recommend not to run monitoring stack on same host where your staker is running.
+So In case of any outage to your staker host your monitoring setup wont affect and you get proper alert.

 ### Configuration

-- If your staker is running via binary, then
+- Configure prometheus to scrap metrics from razor-go

-    1. In `./configs/prometheus.yml`, replace `"razor-go:2112"` with `"<private/public address of host>:2112"`
+    1. In `./configs/prometheus.yml`, Update `"<private/public address of host>:2112"` with your staker host address.

+>**_NOTE:_** For better security you can configure firewall on staker host to allow only monitoring Ip for port 2112 which can be done via `ufw` a linux utility or via network configuration of your host provider .

 - For alerting you can add webhook in `./configs/alertmanager.yml`, replace `http://127.0.0.1:5001/` with your webhook URL.
 This will send you an alert in every 5min if metrics stops.